graphhopper/jsprit/README.md

 [Add the latest release to your pom](https://github.com/jsprit/jsprit/wiki/Add-latest-release-to-your-pom).

-If you do not want Maven to manager your dependencies, go to snapshot-jar-download or [realease-download](https://github.com/jsprit/mvn-rep/tree/master/releases/jsprit) to download jsprit-jars.
+If you do not want Maven to manage your dependencies, go to [snapshot-jar-download](https://github.com/jsprit/mvn-rep/tree/master/releases/jsprit) or [realease-jar-download](https://github.com/jsprit/mvn-rep/tree/master/releases/jsprit) to download jsprit-jars.
+Just click on the jar you want to download and click on 'Raw' to actually download it.

 ####If not